Fate Rewinder: Anime

 An anime television series adaptation was announced on July 10, 2025.
-The series is set to be produced by Bones Film and directed by Rie Matsumoto, with Story Inc. in charge of production.
+The series is set to be produced by Bones Film and directed by Rie Matsumoto, with Story Inc. in charge of production, Kimiko Ueno handling series composition, Toshihiro Kawamoto designing the characters, and Satoshi Murai composing the music.
+It is set to premiere in April 2027 on the IMAnimation programming block on TV Asahi and its affiliates.
+Crunchyroll will stream the series.

 Other media

 YouTube channel

 An official YouTube channel based on Fate Rewinder was released on March 5, 2022, with new content specifically original to the channel aired on a bi-week upload schedule alongside official content from the manga release.

 Reception

-The series was nominated for the 69th Shogakukan Manga Awards in 2023.
+The series was nominated for the 69th Shogakukan Manga Awards in 2023; it won the 71st edition in 2026, along with Cosmos, Dandadan, Dekin no Mogura, and Hirayasumi.